ansys/pyaedt/doc/source/User_guide/postprocessing.rst

   :alt: S-Parameters report created with Matplotlib

-PyAEDT can be used to plot any kind of report available in the Electronics Desktop interface.
+You can use PyAEDT to plot any kind of report available in the Electronics Desktop interface.
-All available category can be accessed using ``reports_by_category`` class.
+To access all available category, use the ``reports_by_category`` class.

 .. code:: python